Thial/StalkerModdingHelper/README.md

 ```

 **`One important note here is that the names of mod sections will be used to create mod folders as well as entries on the mod list.
 The order also matters.`**
+**`If the mod folders in MO2 already exist and you want to copy into them then make sure that the name of the mod section in StalkerModdingHelper.ini matches them.`**

 Example Configuration
 ```